IoDResearch: Deep Research on Private Heterogeneous Data via the Internet of Data

-In summary, the three task categories correspond to IoD-specific data representation (Task 1), the fundamental QA capability (Task 2), and the report-writing ability of agentic DeepResearch systems (Task 3), together forming a comprehensive and hierarchical evaluation framework.
+In summary, the three task categories correspond to IoD-specific data representation (Task 1), the fundamental QA capability (Task 2), and the report-writing ability of agentic Deep Research systems (Task 3), together forming a comprehensive and hierarchical evaluation framework.

 \textbf{Metrics} For Task~1, we adopted conventional information retrieval metrics, namely Precision, Recall, and F1.
 For Task~2, evaluation was conducted using the metrics defined in RAGAS\cite{ragas} and its automated assessment framework.
 For Task~3, we employed both LLM-based and human expert assessments.
 For the LLM evaluation, we used Qwen-Turbo with temperature fixed at 0.
 Each report was independently scored three times, with the final score taken as the average.
 The LLM evaluated the reports along five dimensions: interest level, coherence and organization, relevance and focus, coverage, and breadth and depth.
 In parallel, human experts—kept single-blind to the identity of the method—applied the same five criteria while additionally assessing factual accuracy, thereby providing a more comprehensive and rigorous evaluation.